-Since the schism of the Roman Church in the eleventh century there has been no indigenous Orthodox Church in this country, and so those English people who have turned to Orthodoxy have, of necessity joined one of the Churches from Eastern Europe which have established parishes here: the Greek, Russian and Serbian Orthodox Churches.
-Our community is under the spiritual direction of Metropolitan Cyprian of Oropos and Fili.
-In receiving and enshrining the sacred relics of Saint Edward the Martyr, however, we bear witness to the fact that for many centuries the light of Orthodoxy shone in these isles, and we look back with gratitude and filial piety not only to the spiritual heritage of the Russian Orthodox peoples, whose witness has kindled a love of Orthodoxy in our hearts again, but also to the spiritual athletes of our own land, who shone forth in piety in the first ten centuries of the Christian era.
+Since the schism of the Roman Church in the eleventh century there has been no indigenous Orthodox Church in this country, and so those English people who have turned to Orthodoxy have, of necessity joined one of the Churches from Eastern Europe which have established parishes here: the Greek, Russian, Romanian and Bulgarian Orthodox Churches.
+Our community is under the Synod of Bishops of the Church of the Genuine Orthodox Christians of Greece, presided over by His Beatitude Archbishop Kallinikos of Athens, and under the immediate archpastoral care of His Grace, Bishop Ambrose of Methoni, himself a British-born convert to Holy Orthodoxy.
+In receiving and enshrining the sacred relics of Saint Edward the Martyr, we bear witness to the fact that for many centuries the light of Orthodoxy shone in these isles, and we look back with gratitude and filial piety not only to the spiritual heritage of the Orthodox peoples of the East, whose witness has kindled a love of Orthodoxy in our hearts again, but also to the spiritual athletes of our own land, who shone forth in piety in the first ten centuries of the Christian era.

 New Book published by King Edward Orthodox Trust: Young Children and the Church